-Aside from regulations, the physical transportation of products and farm equipment is often burdensome.
-Roads across Nova Scotia are in disrepair causing safety concerns for both farm equipment operators and general public, damaged produce and equipment damage creating costly repairs.
+Aside from regulations, the physical transportation of products and farm equipment is often troublesome.
+Roads, roadsides and related infrastructure across Nova Scotia are in disrepair causing safety concerns for both farm equipment operators and general public, damaged produce and equipment damage creating costly repairs.
+There is also concern around the deferral of maintenance to roadways and the future cost implications.
 In other aspects, policies on taking roads out of the regular maintenance schedule do not exist thus decisions appear to be made arbitrarily.